Robert Duvall: The Hollywood great whose machismo held hidden depths

 As his career progressed, Duvall found his grizzled countenance lent itself especially well to Westerns.
 In 1969’s True Grit he was the criminal who finds himself in a climactic horseback shoot-out with John Wayne.
 A couple of years later, he was another outlaw hunted down by Burt Lancaster in Lawman.

-While McCrae may have been his favorite role, it is Tom Hagen who Duvall will likely be best remembered as.
-In both The Godfather and The Godfather Part 2 he is the apparently mild-mannered lawyer who is eventually eased out of the inner Corleone circle in favor of a “wartime consigliere”, but who is also responsible for delivering the severed horse’s head that so intimidates the Hollywood producer Jack Woltz.
+While McCrae may have been his favorite role, it’s as Tom Hagen that Duvall will likely be best remembered.
+In both The Godfather and The Godfather Part 2 he is the apparently mild-mannered lawyer who is eventually eased out of the inner Corleone circle in favor of a “wartime consigliere” - but who is also responsible for delivering the severed horse’s head that so intimidates the Hollywood producer Jack Woltz.

 Duvall saw something of himself in Hagen, telling the AV Club in 2022: “As an actor and a character both, you can’t step over the line.
 He’s an adopted son, so he is a member of the family, kind of; maybe not a thousand percent, but he’s very important to the family.
 And as an actor, you can’t step over that line either.
 You have to kind of keep yourself in the background a little bit and then be called upon when needed.”